khoj-ai/khoj/documentation/docs/features/image_generation.md

 We support most state of the art image generation models, including Ideogram, Flux, and Stable Diffusion.
 These will run using [Replicate](https://replicate.com).
 Here's how to set them up:

 1. Get a Replicate API key [here](https://replicate.com/account/api-tokens).
-1. Create a new [Text to Image Model](http://localhost:42110/server/admin/database/texttoimagemodelconfig/).
+2. Create a new [Text to Image Model](http://localhost:42110/server/admin/database/texttoimagemodelconfig/).
 Set the `type` to `Replicate`.
 Use any of the model names you see [on this list](https://replicate.com/pricing#image-models).
+We recommend the `model name` `black-forest-labs/flux-1.1-pro` from [Replicate](https://replicate.com/black-forest-labs/flux-1.1-pro).

 ### OpenAI

 1. Get [an OpenAI API key](https://platform.openai.com/settings/organization/api-keys).
 2. Setup your OpenAI API key, if you haven't already.
-See instructions [here](/get-started/setup#2-configure)
+See instructions [here](/get-started/setup#add-chat-models)
 3. Create a text to image config at http://localhost:42110/server/admin/database/texttoimagemodelconfig/.
-We recommend the `model name` `dall-e-3`.
-Make sure to associate it with the OpenAI API chat configuration you setup in step 2 with `Openai config` field.
+Use `model name` `dall-e-3` to you use openai for image generation.
+Make sure to set the `Ai model api` field to the the OpenAI AI model api you setup in step 2.